-- a.
-Primary Structure.
-The height of the primary structure shall be in compliance with the height requirements for the zoning district-(Table 2-3), except that the height may be increased: - i.
-To the height of the highest structure on the blockface; or - ii.
-By 25 percent if it is in keeping with the character of the blockface as determined by the Review Authority. - b.
+- b.
 Accessory Structures.
-The height of an accessory structure shall be in compliance with Section 16.8036.020 035 (Accessory uses and structures). - Parking Requirements.
+The height of an accessory structure shall be in compliance with Section 16.36.035 (Accessory structures). - 4.
+Parking Requirements.
 The number of parking spaces required shall be in compliance with Chapter 16.64 (Off-Street Parking and Loading Standards), except a waiver of the parking requirements may be granted by the Review Authority, if: - a.
 Existing physical constraints on the site limit the amount of parking that can be provided; and - b.
-The granting of the waiver would further the purpose of the revitalization of the area. - 7.5.
-Landscaping.
+The granting of the waiver would further the purpose of the revitalization of the area. - Landscaping.
 Landscaping shall be provided in compliance with Chapter 16.56 (Landscaping Standards).
-If there are common areas, a landscape and maintenance plan shall be provided. - 8.6.
+If there are common areas, a landscape and maintenance plan shall be provided. - 6.
 Driveways.
-Nonresidential driveways shall be subject to the standards for urban driveways in compliance with Section 16.36.030(C)(3) (Driveways-Nonresidential).
+Nonresidential driveways shall be subject to the standards for urban driveways in compliance with Section 16.36.030(C)(3) (Driveways-Nonresidential). - c.
+Adaptive Reuse Projects (Greater Downtown and Downtown Core). - Intent.

-- 9. Multi-Use Projects.
-Multi-use projects shall comply with the requirements in Section 16.80.230 (Multi-use projects).
-(Ord.
-023-07 C.S. §§ 38, 39; prior code § 16-330.030) - C. Adaptive Reuse Projects (Greater Downtown and Downtown Core). - Intent.
 The intent of adaptive reuse is to allow conversion of existing structures into new land uses that maintain or enhance the character of a neighborhood or district, extend the life of the building, reduce use of new construction materials, reduce construction waste generated, and provide additional employment or housing opportunities in appropriate and compatible locations. - 2.
 Uses.
-Notwithstanding the nonconforming provisions of Chapter 16.228, an adaptive reuse project may change the use of an existing building to any use permitted by the underlying zoning district. - 3.
-Commission Use Permit.
+Notwithstanding the nonconforming provisions of Chapter 16.228, an adaptive reuse project may change the use of an existing building to any use permitted by the underlying zoning district. - Commission Use Permit.
 Any use that is not ordinarily permitted, or conditionally permitted, within the underlying zoning district, may be requested by submittal of a commission use permit application, pursuant to the purpose, findings and conditions expressed in Chapter 16.168, in addition to the following findings: - a.
-Use of the building is for a purpose other than that for which it was originally designed, and in a manner that would not normally be permitted within the underlying zoning district, and is necessary to enhance the economic viability of retaining the building and its notable characteristics in a manner that ensures the continued maintenance of the building; and - b.
+Use of the building is for a purpose other than that for which it was originally designed, and in a manner that would not normally be permitted within the underlying zoning district, and is necessary to enhance the economic viability of retaining the building and its notable characteristics in a manner that ensures the continued maintenance of the building; and

+- b.
 Any alterations to the building that are necessary to accommodate the adaptive reuse of the building shall be designed and completed in a manner consistent with the Secretary of Interior's Standards for Rehabilitation and shall be subject to any discretionary approvals required pursuant to Title 16 of the Stockton Municipal Code. - 4.
 Setbacks.
 Existing principal structures with non-conforming setbacks may remain.
-Any additions or façade changes involving greater than 25 continuous linear feet of exterior wall facing a public right-of-way shall comply with zoning setbacks, unless waived by the Director. - 5.
-Height.
+Any additions or façade changes involving greater than 25 continuous linear feet of exterior wall facing a public right-of-way shall comply with zoning setbacks, unless waived by the Director. - Height.
 Heights of existing buildings shall be exempt from established height limits.
 The addition of parapets or roof structures, equipment or other enclosures or non-habitable space is allowed.
 Any new habitable space or floors shall comply with height limits of the underlying zoning district, unless waived by the Director. - 6.
 Existing Parking.
 The overall number of existing parking spaces on-site shall be maintained, unless a reduction is appropriate per Chapter 16.64.
 A reduction in existing parking for the purpose of providing required ADA parking and access may be allowed by the Director.

-7. Required Parking.
+Required Parking.